Smathers Libraries Career Development Handbook

 II.
 C. 2.
 Second Criterion: Professional Development and Scholarship.

-Standard: Distinction must be attained in either the second or the third criterion.
-If distinction is attained in the second and not the third criterion, performance in the third criterion must be strong, but not necessarily distinguished.
+Standard: Candidate must attain distinction in either the second or the third criterion.
+If distinction is attained in the third criterion, then performance in this second criterion must be strong although it need not necessarily achieve distinction.

-The Tenure and Promotion Committee will look for evidence of commitment to and accomplishment in research librarianship.
-Documented activities demonstrating that the nominee’s experience has led to a broad understanding of the field, that he/she has mastered a part of it, and that there has been intellectual development and contributions beyond those called forth by routine daily assignments are important considerations.
+The Tenure and Promotion Committee will look for documented evidence of commitment to and accomplishment in research librarianship.
+Important considerations include documented activities demonstrating that the nominee has developed a broad understanding of the field, acquired expertise in the field, and demonstrated intellectual development and contributions beyond those called forth by routine daily assignments.
 Professional development and scholarship in a subject area will be considered if relevant to the librarian’s assignment.
 The Tenure and Promotion Committee will use the documentation to evaluate the nominee’s potential to continue to be a creative and contributing member of the University community.
-Among the considerations are the following:

 - Scholarly Achievement

-- specific examples that the nominee’s expertise has been recognized through invitations to present papers, demonstrations, poster sessions and exhibits at professional meetings, symposia, workshops, and conferences
+- Demonstrates external recognition by being accepted to present papers, demonstrations, poster sessions and exhibits at professional meetings, symposia, workshops, or conferences

-- specific examples that the nominee has helped a professional organization develop a grant for funding bibliographical projects to benefit all research libraries or staff of research institutions
+- Assists a professional organization develop a grant for funding bibliographical or other projects

-- specific examples that the nominee has contributed to the field of librarianship through a professional development leave awarded by UF or through fellowships, internships, or study leaves granted by national or professional associations.
+- Contributes to the field of librarianship through activities pursued through a professional development leave awarded by UF or through fellowships, internships, or study leaves granted by national or professional associations